bburke38/aob_funtofem/README.md

 The `create_dirs.sh` script will create the `cfd` directory and place scenario directories within, including their `Flow` and `Adjoint` subfolders.
 The names of the scenario directories are specified in the `create_dirs.sh` script in the `scenarios` array.
 Then copy the appropriate namelist to the `Flow` directory(ies).
 Also copy the `moving_body.input` file to the `Flow` directories. **NOTE:** Be mindful of the defining boundary index specified in `moving_body.input` and when creating the `wing` `funtofem.Body`.

 The `organize_mesh.sh` script will conveniently copy the meshes from the CAPS folder and copy them into a new `meshes` directory.
 It then creates symbolic links to "copy" the meshes to the respective FUN3D `Flow` folder.

+## Setup

+Upon copying this repository into the workspace, the first thing is to set up the `cfd` directories you will need with `create_dirs.sh`.
+Copy the appropriate input files from `default_nmls` to the `Flow` directory.
+Then make the appropriate CFD meshes by executing one of the Python scripts in `geometry`.
+Move the meshes by executing `organize_mesh.sh`.

+**IMPORTANT:** after making the meshes, check the boundary conditions file (`.mapbc`), make sure that the boundary condition markers have their correct ID:
+-  3000: tangency (slip wall)
+-  4000: viscous wall
+-  5000: farfield
+-  6662: Y-symmetry plane

+Finally, either copy the run script of your choice from `organized_run_scripts` into the main directory, or set the .pbs submission script to execute the script inside the `organized_run_scripts` directory.